BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Additional Experimental Results

 By introducing an additional standard deviation matrix $\mOmega$ of the same size as the LoRA $\mA$ matrix, the number of trainable parameters in \ours increases by half compared to LoRA. {In the case of \ours w/o Asymmetric Bayesianization~(AB), the number of trainable parameters are twice as many as those in LoRA.} The calculation of KL divergence and the inclusion of the additional standard deviation matrix in the likelihood loss computation result in additional forward and backward propagation time.
 We conduct parallel training using two NVIDIA RTX A5000 GPUs to observe the differences in GPU memory cost and training time between \ours and standard LoRA fine-tuning on the Llama2-7B model.
-The results are shown in Table~\ref{tab:mem_cost}. {\ours increases memory cost by only about 3\% to 13\% compared to LoRA, with training time increased by about 15\%.
-However, \ours w/o AB doubles the increase of memory cost (LoRA as the baseline) and more than doubles the total training time.}
+The results are shown in Table~\ref{tab:mem_cost}. {\ours increases memory cost by only about 3\% to 13\% compared to LoRA, with training time increased by about 15\%. }

+{We further evaluate the inference time and maximum memory usage for standard LoRA, Laplace-LoRA~(LAP), and our \ours, as shown in \Tabref{tab:mem_cost_inf}. {The experiments are conducted on two NVIDIA A100 GPUs.} These results show that compared to LAP, our BLoB can achieve comparable or better ECE and NLL with less inference time and less memory usage.
+Notably, our BLoB's memory overhead compared to standard LoRA is minimal, while LAP introduces significant memory overhead.}